MaxWies/boki-benchmarks/README.md

 For our experiments we use internally hosted VMs.

 Our VMs use Ubuntu 20.04 with kernel version 5.10.0.
-You must use a kernel version >= 5.10.0 because IndiLog and Boki use `io_uring`.
+You must use a kernel version >= 5.10.0 because Ixe and Boki use `io_uring`.

 ### Experiment VMs ###

-Our VMs that are used as nodes in Indilog and Boki, respectively have installed Docker and use the following packages: g++ make cmake pkg-config autoconf automake libtool curl unzip ca-certificates gnupg lsb-release iperf3 netperf iftop
+Our VMs that are used as nodes in Ixe and Boki, respectively have installed Docker and use the following packages: g++ make cmake pkg-config autoconf automake libtool curl unzip ca-certificates gnupg lsb-release iperf3 netperf iftop

 Note that some of the packages are used for benchmarking the system.